BibLaTeX

 citestyle=authoryear-comp, % compact author-year in cites

-autocite=inline, % parens for citeation
+autocite=inline, % parens for citation

-date=year, % No i don’t care what month
+date=year, % No I don’t care what month

 url=false, % clickable urls in ref, turn off for printing